-BATH TUB NEAR-DROWNING AS A MANIFESTATION OF THE 1231 BATH TUB NEAK-DROWNING AS A MANIFESTATION OF THE CHILD NEGLECT SYNDROME: CLINICAL, BIOCHENICAL AND SOCIAL ASPECTS.
+BATH TUB NEAR-DROWNING AS A MANIFESTATION OF THE 1231 CHILD NEGLECT SYNDROME: CLINICAL, BIOCHEMICAL AND SOCIAL ASPECTS.
 Judy Palmer, Daniel V. Schidlow, and Nancy N. Huang, Temple Univ.
-School of Medicine, Dept. of Ped-iatrics, St. Christopher's Hosp. for Children, Phila., Pa.
+School of Medicine, Dept. of Pediatrics, St. Christopher's Hosp. for Children, Phila., Pa.

-iatrics, St. Christopher's Hosp. for Children, Phila., Pa.
 Among 17 children with near-drowning seen in a 6 year period at an urban Pediatric center, 10 involved bath tub accidents (average age 1.2 yrs.).
-The most important determinant of out-come was their condition on admission.
+The most important determinant of out-(average age 1.2 yrs.).
+The most important determinant of our come was their condition on admission.
 All of 6 children who were alert and breathing did well on minimal therapy (O2 and NaHCO3) with an average of 2.8 hospital days.
-Four apnet coma-tose patients required in addition, steroids, blood transfusion, tracheal intubation and mechanical ventilation. and were hosptose patients required in addition, steroids, blood transitisfor tracheal intubation and mechanical ventilation, and were hosp-italized an average of 14 days; 3/4 died.
-Among those in whom studies were obtained less than 2 hours after the accident, findings were as follows: acidosis (mean pH 7.0) in 5 cases; hypercapnia (mean pCO2 62) in 4 cases; a-A gradient (mean pO2 91) in 3 cases (all receiving O2); and mild hyponatremia (mean pO2 1/2) in 6 cases Na 132) in 6 cases.
+Four appeic comatose patients required in addition, steroids, blood transfusion, tracheal intubation and mechanical ventilation, and were hospitalized an average of 14 days; 3/4 died.
+Among those in whom studies were obtained less than 2 hours after the accident, findings were as follows: acidosis (mean pH 7.0) in 5 cases; hypercapnia (mean pCO2 62) in 4 cases; a-A gradient (mean pO2 11) in 3 cases (all) receiving (CO), and mild hypogatremia (mean pO2 11) in 3 cases (all) receiving (CO), and mild hypogatremia (mean in 3 cases (all receiving O2); and mild hyponatremia (mean Na 132) in 6 cases.

 In 9/10 cases the child was unattended in the bath tub.
-Soc-In 9/10 cases the child was unattended in the bath the back ial Service was consulted in 7/10 cases, and formal child neg-lect forms were filed in 6 cases.
-Two cases had been prev-iously reported for neglect.
+Socin 9/10 cases the child was unattended in the back tab.
+Solid last service was consulted in 7/10 cases, and formal child neglect forms were filed in 6 cases.
+Two cases had been previously reported for neglect.
 One mother was under psychiatric care.
 In 3 cases severe social disorganization was evident.
-In Care.
+In care.
 In 3 cases severe social disorganization was evident.
-In 5 cases the parents were unaware of the hazard of leaving in-fants unattended in the bath tub.
-Prevention of bath tub near-drowning will require a more active effort by health profes-sionals to educate such high risk families about this danger.
+5 cases the parents were unaware of the hazard of leaving infants unattended in the bath tub.
+Prevention of bath tub near drowning will require a more active effort by health professionals to educate such high risk families about this danger.

 EFFECT OF HYPERINFLATION AND ATELECTASIS ON FLUID ACCUMULATION IN THE PUPPY LUNG.
-Leila 1232 Mei Pang, Frank Rodriguez-Martinez, S. Alex Stalcup and Robert B. Mellins.
-College of Physicians and Surgeons, Columbia University, Departments of Pediatrics and Anesthesiology, New York Pulmonary edema is accompanied by hyperinflation or atelectasis in a variety of neonatal respiratory diseases.
+Leila 1232 Mei Pang, Frank Rodriguez-Martinez, S. Alex Stalcup and

+Robert B. Mellins.
+College of Physicians and Surgeons, Columbia University, Departments of Pediatrics and Anesthesiology, New York

+Pulmonary edema is accompanied by hyperinflation or atelectasis in a variety of neonatal respiratory diseases.
 We studied the effect of these disparate lung volumes on fluid accumulation in the lung in 12 anesthetized spontaneously breathing puppies.
 Pulmonary arterial, left atrial, plasma colloid osmotic and bilateral airway pressures were measured continuously following separate intubation of the main stem bronchi.
 Unilateral hyperinflation was produced by continuous positive airway pressure (CPAP) in 5 puppies and unilateral atelectasis was produced by bronchial occlusion in 7 other puppies; the contralateral lung served as control.
 Extravascular lung water (ELW) was determined by subtracting lung blood water from total lung water.
-In the presence of an intravascular gradient favoring pulmonary edema produced by saline infusion, hyperinflation enhanced and atelectasis opposed fluid accumulation (p< 0.05).
-Control Hyperinflation Control Control Atelectasis tion.
-Because hyperinflation by CPAP enhances fluid accumulation in the lung but improves gas exchange, we also conclude that hyperinflation must enhance the sequestration of fluid in non gas exchanging areas.
+In the presence of an intravascular gradient favoring pulmonary edema produced by saline infusion, hyperinflation enhanced and atelectasis opposed fluid accumulation (p < 0.05).

-ELW (G/G dry lung) 7.5 9.7 8.5 7.2
+Control Hyperinflation Control Atelectasis ELW (G/G dry lung) 9.7 8.5 7.2 (1.9)(2.0)(2.6)(2.0)(SD)

-(SD) (2.0) (2.0) (2.6) (1.9)

-We conclude that w ater balar nce in the lung is a function of lung infla-